mrchrisadams/sonniesedge-website/_posts/2016-12-07-progressive-enhancement.md

 Before you look agog, or pull a face at that statement, just listen to me.
 The "alt-right" (the fucking fascists) have been among us for years.
 They were gamergate.
 They were the internet trolls.
 They were the fedora-wearing fucks who always felt friend-zoned.
 They were white guy who felt hurt that he didn't have to think about anybody but himself.
 They were the able-bodied people who parked in disabled bays because "they're just faking it anyway".
 They were the people who read the Daily Mail and believe its hate.
 They were the friends who told racist jokes and then defended it with "not got a sense of humour, love?"

 And now they're here again, as the people who don't give a shit about the "difficult people" who might be using their shitty application.
-They're the people who say "I'm only talking about javascript here" but what they mean is "why do I have to bother about accessibility?" and want to JUST SHIP CODE rather than thinking about, or having any empathy for, others.
+They're the people who say "I'm only talking about javascript here" but mean "why do I have to bother about accessibility?".
+They're the coders who want to JUST SHIP CODE rather than thinking about, or having any empathy for, others.
+They're half people, bereft of empathy or kindness.
+They're the people running the web.

-They are people who say "But if you take away the moral argument, why should you care about PE or a11y?".
+These people say "But if you take away the moral argument, why should you care about PE or a11y?".

 THE MORAL ARGUMENT *IS* THE FUCKING ARGUMENT, YOU FEDORA-WEARING SHITBEAN.